 - The substantial limitations to major life activities posed by the psychiatric disability.

 - The extent to which these limitations would impact the academic context for which accommodations are being requested.

 - Suggestions as to how the specific effects of the psychiatric disability may be accommodated.

 - The rationale behind the suggested accommodations. *

 - Additional Requirements

 * A history of accommodations does not in itself warrant the provision of similar accommodations at UNA.
-The final determination of appropriate and reasonable accommodations rests with the decision of the University of North Alabama.
+The final determination of appropriate and reasonable accommodations rests with the decision of the university.

 If you have questions or concerns about the documentation, please contact DSS at: